awgraves/homelab-chronicles/content/ch-5-reverse-proxy.md

 ![homelab service enabled](/reverse-proxy/homelab-service-enabled.png)

-My reverse proxy is enabled and ready!
+My reverse proxy is all set!

+You can see the relevant files for this chapter in my commit [here](https://github.com/awgraves/homelab/commit/de6577f3cdb5cf02bb91a55135e2b24cf86e59ea).